 A major emergency or disaster will require more resources than are available in the community.
-The worst scenario that can be envisioned is the one in which all the communication and transportation systems are disrupted and Port Clements is cut off from other communities on the Islands.
+The worst scenario that can be envisioned is the one in which all the communication and transportation systems are disrupted, and Port Clements is cut off from other communities on the Islands.
 If that were to happen, immediate assistance from the provincial and / or federal government will be critical in saving lives and mitigating the effects

 The plan is a living document that will be reviewed and updated on an annual basis.
-It was last updated and approved October 6, 2016.